BattleTalent/community-docs/website/docs/tutorial-common-issues.md

 * The added meshes should have a material where emmision does not have an emmision map texture.
 * The added meshes should have a material where emmision map texture color is set to 1,1,1,0.

+## Weapon not grabbable

+### Steps to reproduce

+1. Spawn your weapon.
+1. Try to grab it.
+1. Not grabbable.

+### Fix

+1. Make sure "hand side" in "AttachLine" component is not set to "None".

 ## Weapon not sheathing

 ### Steps to reproduce